ERGO-Code/HiGHS/docs/src/guide/kkt.md

 \end{aligned}
 ```

-The feasibilty and optimality conditions (KKT conditions) are that, at
+The feasibility and optimality conditions (KKT conditions) are that, at
 a point ``x``, there exist (row) dual values ``y`` and reduced costs
 (column dual values) ``s`` such that